hashgraph/hedera-improvement-proposal/HIP/hip-0000-Hedera-Signing-Protocol.md

 ## Specification

 JavaScript is the primary language that can communicate with the browser's [DOM](https://www.w3.org/TR/REC-DOM-Level-1/introduction.html#).
 It is thus necessary for this module to be a JavaScript module.
-The transaction signing process is governed by this protocol, hereby refered to as the Hedera Signing Protocol.
+The transaction transmission and signing process is governed by this protocol.

 This is the generalized flow: